MysteryBlokHed/BetterDiscordPlugins/plugins/MsgHook/README.md

 ### Making a plugin that uses MsgHook

-To make your plugin use MsgHook, you can check if the `window.MsgHook` object exists.
+To make your plugin use MsgHook, you can check if the `MsgHook` object exists.
-To check if MsgHook is enabled, you can see if `window.MsgHook.enabled` is true.
+To check if MsgHook is enabled, you can see if `MsgHook.enabled` is true.

 ```javascript
 if (window.MsgHook && window.MsgHook.enabled) // True if MsgHook is installed and enabled